 The class outline of the clinic is as follows:

-Day 1 - steel selection for form and function, intro to metallurgy, forging basics and blade forging technique, blade forging profile execution, and normalization science.
+Day 1 - Intro and Saftey, steel selection for form and function, forging basics and blade forging technique, blade forging profile execution, and normalization science.

-Day 2 -grind types, grind technique and grinder operation, grinding application, preparing for hardening, hardening in the forge, quenching mediums and application, the quench and temper, basic Rockwell sciences, polishing the post temper knife.
+Day 2 -grind types, grind technique and grinder operation, grinding application, preparing for hardening,intro to bladesmithing metallurgy, hardening in the forge and the ovens, quenching mediums and application, the quench and temper, basic Rockwell sciences, polishing the post temper knife cleanup.

 Day 3 - handle types and materials based on form and function.
 Selection of materials, application and basic shaping, art of the hand sanded approach, and application of finishes based on materials and intended use.
 Sharpening on the belts and stones.